Well, hello there!

 If you want to take action, I put my best tools for getting started with Body Kindness into my free digital training.
 If you haven’t already watched my videos about why we need body kindness and why I gave up on dieting, I hope you’ll find them uplifting.

-Meet the original Body Kindness insiders.
+Meet the original Body Kindness Insiders.

-Starting January 9th, you’ll meet a new person whose life has been impacted by diet culture, weight stigma, and disordered eating.
+Meet a new person whose life has been impacted by diet culture, weight stigma, and disordered eating.
 I know I see a little bit of myself in each one of them.
 Watching these videos reminds me we are all in this together and we all need each other if we are truly going to create a culture of health and wellbeing.

 From Humble Beginnings to Health and Happiness She-Ro